OmariHop/OmariHop/README.md

 <h1 align="center">Welcome to my profile! 👋🏾/h1>
 <h3 align="center">Hello.
-My name is Omari Hopkins and I am a senior studying at the University of Central Florida pursuing a Computer Science degree</h3>
+My name is Omari Hopkins and I am a senior studying at the University of Central Florida pursuing a computer science degree</h3>

 - 📫 How to reach me **om662598@ucf.edu**